kalininalab/DataSAIL/docs/workflow/input.rst

 Sequence-based datasets are stored inside a single files.
 Each sequences must be identified with its name in a line starting with a :code:`>`.
 All following lines are concatenated to form the sequence until there is an empty line, the end of the file, or a line that starts with :code:`>` starting the next line.
-An example with protein sequences is given in :code:`tests/data/pipline/seqs.fasta`.
+An example with protein sequences is given in :code:`tests/data/pipline/seqs.fasta` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/seqs.fasta>`_).

 For whole Genomes
 =================

 Genome input through FASTA files is a bit different to the format above.
 Here, each file contains all contigs, or reads of one sample and the dataset is represented by a folder.
-Examples are given in :code:`tests/data/genomes`.
+Examples are given in :code:`tests/data/genomes` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/genomes>`_).

 Pickle Files
 ############